blujay0/se-portfolio/README.md

 # Personal Website
 Welcome to my personal website!
-Learn about me, reach out, and/or see my work.
+Learn about me, reach out, and/or have a gander at my work.

 <img src="css/images/personal-website-demo.gif" width="800" alt="screenshot of the home page">